jdeath/CheckRoyalCaribbeanPrice/README.md

     1. Ensure apprise notifications are working, because the window will close automatically after run.

 ## Other Notes
 **Want to monitor a friend's cruise?** You can either link their cruise to your account or add their account the `config.yaml` account list.

 On the Royal Website, you need their reservation number, name, and birthdate to link the cruise to your account (select my name is not listed).
 Then this code will check their packages which avoids needing their username/password.
 For linked reservations, the passenger may appear to be in the wrong room.
 This is just a feature of the code which I cannot seem to fix.
 The correct passengers' first names booked in each room will be shown for each booking.
 If the item was purchased by someone besides the account being used to check the price, the email will notify you that someone else must cancel/rebook.
 The code cannot tell you who actually booked it.
 Note, linked reservations can be confusing to cancel/rebook.
 If the Royal App/Website says you cannot cancel the reservation because you did not make it, you need to try all combonations.
 For instance, try looking at the orders on your account on "My Cruise" and also the orders on your account but on "Linked Cruise".
 If the other person you are linked to actually bought it, they will have to try both My Cruise and Linked Cruise.

 If you have their username/password, you can add it to the list of accounts in the config.yaml and it will cycle though accounts automatically.

 **Do you have a GTY Room and want to know the room you will likely get?** If a room is not officially assigned yet, the code displays GTY (meaning guarantee) for your room number.
 However, any excursion purchased will show the passenger's name and the room number currently associated with that excursion.
 Guess what?
 That room number is likely the room you will be officially assigned.
 Confirmed by the author, please post an issue if you can confirm this as well.

-**Are you browsing the website for the best prices?** Always add the item to your cart and then go to the check phase where you enter your credit card.
+**Are you browsing the website for the best prices?** Always add the item to your cart and then go to the next page where you enter your credit card.
 Often the price will be lower in the screen where you enter your credit card then in your cart.
 If on the fense, do the extra step and you may be suprised!

 ## Related Tools

-- [RoyalPriceTracker.com](https://royalpricetracker.com/) – simpler, but you must enter purchases manually, public price only
+- [RoyalPriceTracker.com](https://royalpricetracker.com/) – simpler, but you must enter purchases manually, public price only which may miss many specials
 - [CruiseSpotlight Price Lookup](https://cruisespotlight.com/royal-caribbean-cruise-planner-price-lookup/) – public price lookup for any cruise
 - `BrowseRoyalCaribbeanPrice.py` – included here for fun; lets you explore public prices with one script